-In my less classical version, I’ve reduced the orgeat and lemon juice slightly to make way for a hint of maraschino cherry liqueur.
+In my less classical version of the Royal Hawaiian cocktail, I’ve reduced the orgeat and lemon juice slightly to make way for a hint of maraschino cherry liqueur.
 The overall drink is really quite refreshing, with mildly sweet and mellow undertones and a captivating flavour profile.

-Making both the classic and my cherry twist on this drink is very straightforward.
+Making both the classic and my cherry twist on this gin and pineapple juice cocktail is very straightforward.

-I like serving the classic Royal Hawaiian cocktail in a Nick and Nora style glass, but as you can see from the images, a coupe glass is equally good.
+I like serving either version of this gin and pineapple juice cocktail in a Nick and Nora style glass, but as you can see from the images, a coupe glass is equally good.
 Go with glassware that suits your mood.

 Tip: shake no more than 2 servings in a full-sized cocktail shaker to ensure drinks are sufficiently diluted and chilled by the ice.